jonbirge/logpager/README.md

 supplementing simple "fail to ban" automation that only works with single IP addresses and only temporarily.
 While much more effective than automated banning, a human should probably be involved.

+## Approach
+The approach is to treat the log file itself as truth (rather than have a separate process and database) and run UNIX tool commands on the host (within the container) to rapidly extract data from the log file directly, essentially running the kinds of forensic commands a sysadmin would, formatting the results in a nice user interface and graphical form on the local browser.

 ## Screenshot
 ![Screenshot 2024-01-08 195757](https://github.com/jonbirge/logpager/assets/660566/1008eb11-232c-444f-b286-216dd362da30)